georgestephenson/aws-solution-architect-associate/notes/39-VPC.md

 - Created in AZ with Elastic IP
 - Must be used by EC2 in a different subnet
 - Requires an IGW
+- No security group for a NAT gateway, but has a NACL in its subnet.

 ### Resiliency